kosher9/kosher9/README.md

-### Hello there 👋, I'm Cedric Kossi.
+### Hello there 👋, I'm Lionel KOSSI.
 You can call me Kosher 😎
 I have great experience in android native app development.
 Now I am very interested in web development.
 I would like to contribute to many open-source projects.
 I am open to new challenges.
 I'm sure this is a good way to learn more.

 About me :